It's hard to decide which is more infuriating, $4 gasoline or $4

 Coca-Cola and Pepsico.
 If you have city water, yours may be,

-19. Donít Buy Disguised Water,
+19. Donít Buy Disguised Water, Either

 When we were kids, Kool-Aid

 only came in an envelope.
 You could add only the amount of

 sweetener you wanted, and your own water, and you spent a lot less

 money.
 So why buy it by the bottle?
 Thatís a good

 example, but there are lot of other ways you pay more just for

-canned, cooked beans, low-fat coconut milk, Jello
+canned, cooked beans, low-fat coconut milk, Jello cups, applesauce,